eriveraa/VirtualMindTest01/README.md

 Compile the solution and RUN the EMT.API project in Visual Studio.:

-The WebApi has two endpoints:
+The WebApi has two endpoints and swagger endpoint:

 1. Endpoint for retrieving exchange rate.

    Url (GET): https://localhost:5001/api/ExchangeRate/getexchangetoars/USD
+   (You can use USD or BRL)

 2. Endpoint for making a purchase/exchange